deepankarm/org-jina-examples/my_first_jina_app/chapters/04_understanding.md

     f = Flow.load_config('flows/index.yml')
 ```

 It really is that simple!
-Alternatively you can build Flows in `app.py` itself [without YAML](https://docs.jina.ai/chapters/flow/index.html).
+Alternatively you can build Flows in `app.py` itself [without specifying Flows in YAML](https://docs.jina.ai/chapters/flow/index.html).

 ### Indexing